ciwchris/ciwchris_pelican.github.com/content/2013-02-25-mocking-with-moq.markdown

 %}
 Use a mock factory when working with lots of dependencies.
 This centralizes the creation and verification of all mock objects.

-{% include_code lang:csharp Mock factory
+{% inline_code lang:csharp Mock factory
 var mockFactory = new MockRepository(MockBehavior.Loose)
 				{DefaultValue = DefaultValue.Mock};
 var mockCustomerRepository =